jonkingseestheworld/Music_Match_Maker/README.md

 #### Acknowledgement:

-There are different song recommendation algorithms I came across and I think this one by <a href="https://github.com/isacmlee/song-recommender">isaclee</a> is really well thought and easily scalable.
-My analysis here is based and expands on his work.
+There are different song recommendation algorithms out there and I think this one by <a href="https://github.com/isacmlee/song-recommender">isaclee</a> is really well thought and easily extendable.
+My analysis here adopts and expands on his work.
 Check out <a href="https://github.com/isacmlee/song-recommender">isaclee</a>'s repo - he has also created a script that enables automation of playlist creation (converting .csv song list into a Spotify playlist).